ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 ## Objectives
 {: #litmus-chaos-objectives}

-- Set up Red Hat OpenShift with a management and workload cluster
+- Set up a management and workload cluster
 - Install LitmusChaos on the management cluster
 - Create an environment and chaos infrastructure in LitmusChaos
 - Configure a workload application to run in multiple availability zones